 ------------- Begin Text Changes ---------------

-Virtual access network Instantiation and release procedure
+Virtualized access network Instantiation and release procedure

 Introduction

 In dense deployment scenarios, like shopping malls, airports, stations, or office buildings, often multiple ANs are installed to serve various needs for building management, public access, and corporate networking.
 Coverage areas of these ANs are widely overlapping, which creates challenges due to interference and congestion in the shared radio resource.
 To make the operational challenges of multiple overlapping ANs more manageable, and to reduce installation and operation cost, access network operators might consider sharing the access networks.